LinXueyuanStdio/chatgpt-review-rebuttal-extension/README.md

-# ChatGPT for generating Reviews & Rebuttals
+# ChatGPT - Review & Rebuttal

 A browser extension for generating reviews and rebuttals in [openreview](https://openreview.net/), powered by [ChatGPT]().